Monday 31 August 2015

 An introduction

-This is a blog of many blogs I probably should have written many months ago when I was first inspired, but I have left it until recently as I dithered over the last week as to how to start writing.
+This is a blog of many blogs I should have written many months ago when I was first inspired, but I have left it until recently as I dithered over the last week on how to start writing.

 Dr Atul Gawande gave four lectures for the Reith Lectures in 2014 on The Future of Medicine, the enlightening and interesting things he touched upon about medical practice and personal experiences with medicine and patients made for repeated times of listening in again.

 The first lecture was titled, Why Do Doctors Fail?
-[PDF Transcript] and whilst there is much to talk about in this lecture, I will first concentrate on some answers he gave when he was being introduced to the audience.
+[PDF Transcript], there is much to discuss in this lecture, but I will first concentrate on some answers he gave when he was introduced to the audience.

-I will eventually cover the topical issues in further blogs and it goes without saying that every doctor and in fact, ever patient or even prospective patient should take the time to read or listen to these lectures.
+I will eventually cover the topical issues in further blogs, every doctor and in fact, patients or prospective patients should take the time to read or listen to these lectures.

 Some background

-Sue Lawley, the moderator of the first lecture that took place at the John F. Kennedy Presidential Library and Museum in Boston, having surmised that worked for Clinton and went to Washington asked why surgery eventually won over politics.
+Sue Lawley, the moderator of the first lecture at the John F. Kennedy Presidential Library and Museum in Boston, having surmised that he had worked for Clinton and gone to Washington, asked why surgery eventually won over politics.

 Career independence

-The answer Atul Gawande gave and subsequent responses in the discussion that ensued before the lecture began showed a great sense of self-awareness and purpose in the esteemed doctor.
+Atul Gawande answering many questions in the discussion before the lecture began showed a great sense of self-awareness and purpose.

 I wanted to be less dependent on the fortunes of others in making my own career; I wanted to be able to develop and voice my own ideas.
 And then there was this desire to have some skill besides just being at the abstract level of policy and work at that level.
 So I returned to medical school instead of taking up the offer to work on welfare reform.